almahmoud/BiocKubeInstall/inst/helm-chart/README.md

 ### User Settings

-The defined user settings in the values.yaml file of the helm chart, can be changed in two ways,
+Any setting in the values.yaml file of the helm chart, can be changed in two ways,

-1. In the values.yaml file directly, where you can modify the Rstudio login password ``rstudioPassword`` and the number of workers you want to deploy `workerPoolSize`
+1. In the values.yaml file directly, where you can modify, for example, the Rstudio login password ``rstudioPassword`` or the number of workers you want to deploy `workers.poolSize`

         workers.poolSize: 5             # Number of workers in the cluster
         ...